akirk/playground-step-library/docs/tips.md

 ## Live Preview Mode

-Enable live preview to see your WordPress site as you build:
+Enable live preview to see the WordPress site as you build the blueprint:

 **Preview Bottom** - Split screen with preview below **Preview Right** - Split screen with preview on right

 **Pro Tips:**
 - Changes update automatically as you modify steps
-- Use preview to verify your setup works
+- Use preview to verify your blueprint works
-- Great for testing plugins/themes before sharing
+- Great for testing your blueprint before sharing

 ## Wizard Mode